-- The sequence from the Aladdin animated movie below is, in fact, taken from a genuine version of the original tale of Aladdin, although unlike the Disney movie, Aladdin didn't have a pet monkey to disobey the order.
+- This shows up in a version of the original tale of Aladdin, although unlike the Disney movie, Aladdin didn't have a pet monkey to disobey the order.
 Good thing he did, too; in the original version he was told that he'd die instantly if he touched the walls.
 Maybe actually being told what would happen is what saved Aladdin from what happened to so many other victims of this trope... plus, if he died there, it'd be a pretty short story.

 - Moreover, a number of European folk tales follow the same pattern; there is one about dogs with gigantic eyes and a snuffbox that would summon them to act as genies.
 In all of these tales, the protagonist follows the prohibition, though in some cases he may accidentally brush an item with his clothing and trigger disaster.